maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2019.rst

     https://maedevu.maemo.org/images/n900/hd-temporary/

-**Before you install this optimised clutter and hildon-desktop, ensure that your installation is up to date, either by installing the latest image or by running a dist-upgrade!**
+**Before you install this optimised clutter and hildon-desktop, ensure that your installation is up to date, either by installing the latest image and upgrading or just running apt-update && apt-upgrade!**

 You can install these packages by downloading both, and then running: